ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 He sighs so deeply his body trembles.
 Dain's arms wrap around her waist and his hands settle by his elbows.
 She'd grovel at seeing him wrapped around her so sweetly if it weren't for the disgust she feels that makes their pathway separate like oil against water,

-*"Innocent civilians being slaughtered by venin and I have to endorse their suffering in the name of Navarre as if we running head first into the same reality.
+*"Innocent civilians being slaughtered by venin and I have to endorse their suffering in the name of Navarre as if we are running head first into the same reality.
 In the end we'll all die the same if we can't work together."*

 Sloane drops her hands back into his wispy curls, running her hands through light brunette strands that part further as her fingernails drag against them,